Iamhadeh/-what-to-wear-/README.md

 # -what-to-wear-
 Don't know what to wear?
-This page suggest something to you by clicking a button repeatedly.
+This page suggests something to you by clicking a button repeatedly.
+It's like Pinterest, but you don't have to scroll up and down.